EOSLaoMao/eos-cluster-generator/README.md

 # EOS Cluster Generator

-This tool is a Docker based local multi-bp config generater.
+EOS Cluster Generator is a Docker based multi-bp config generater.
 You can use it to boot up an EOS testnet on your laptop in 5 minutes.

 ## Quick Start